lesersokerbok/lsb-wpengine/README.md

 Sign in using your GitHub account.

 ### Issue process
-* When you start work on an issue pull it into the next appropriate lane.
+* When you start work on an issue add yourself as assignee.
+* Then pull the issue into the next appropriate lane if needed.
 * When you are done with the work mark the issue as "ready for next stage".
 * If you are having problems and/or need help mark the issue as "blocked".